-- i.
-Personnel: Include the title of the position, name (or indicate vacancy), annual salary and level of effort (percentage of time) dedicated to this project. - ii.
-Fringe: Provide the position, name (or indicate vacancy), total fringe benefit rate used. - iii.
-Travel: Only local travel related to the (insert name of project/effort) and for the project staff will be approved in the grant budget.
-Provide purpose, destination, and type of travel. - iv.
-Equipment: Provide the item, quantity, amount, and percent charged to the grant. - v.
+(cannot exceed \$197,300), and level of effort (percentage of time) dedicated to this project.

+- b.
+Fringe: Provide the position, name (or indicate vacancy), total fringe benefit rate used. - c.
+Travel: Only local travel related to the (insert name of project/effort) and for the

+- d.
+Equipment: Provide the item, quantity, amount, and percentage charged to the grant. - e.
 Supplies: Include the items being requested and rate.
-Description should also include how the supplies directly support the project. - vi.
-Contractual: Provide the name of entity and identify whether it's a sub-recipient, contractor, consultant, or service.
-Also provide the entity's rate. - vii.
-Other Direct Costs: List any costs not included in any of the other cost categories. - viii.
+Description should also include how the supplies directly support the project. - f.
+Contractual: Provide the name of entity and identify whether it's a subrecipient, contractor, consultant, or service.
+Also provide the entity's rate. - g.
+Other Direct Costs: List any costs not included in any of the other cost categories. - h.
 Indirect Costs: Indirect costs should not exceed 10% of direct costs, unless the organization has a negotiated indirect cost rate agreement.
-Please reference 45 CFR §75.414. - ix.
+Please reference 45 CFR §75.414. - i.
 Program Income: If the possibility of generating program income as a result of DBH funding exists, list source and amount as budget line items.